Unit XI. Healing

 keep in mind that it takes seven years for the body to completely replace

-with determination and care over time, most of the body’s health can be recaptured.
+However, with determination and care over time, most of the body’s health

 will skew your health.
 Using chemical drugs to try to correct dis-ease

-the chemicals.
-There is a wealth of information now on the market about
+by the chemicals.
+There is a wealth of information now on the market

-how to care for your body, what nutrients are related to the various systems
+about how to care for your body, what nutrients are related to the various

-of the body and how to use them to best advantage.
-Optimal wellness
+systems of the body and how to use them to best advantage.
+Optimal

-by Ralph Golan (1995) and Nutrition almanac by Kirschmann and Dunne
+wellness by Ralph Golan (1995) and Nutrition almanac by Kirschmann

-(1973) are two good ones to use as source information.
-Optimal wellness
+and Dunne (1973) are two good ones to use as source information.
+Optimal

-describes the major systems of the body and what they need for optimal performance.
+wellness describes the major systems of the body and what they need for

-off the effects of aging.
-My impression is that assimilation of the
+useful in staving off the effects of aging.
+My impression is that assimilation

-vitamins and minerals that are needed by the body slows down in older age,
+of the vitamins and minerals that are needed by the body slows down in older

 If you can handle a vegetarian diet, you may feel better and be in less